 J.P.
-Morgan Announces 2026 Summer Reading List And Nextlist Summer Series
+Morgan Announces 2026 Summer Reading List and NextList Summer Series

 With contributions by Bénédicte de Montlaur, André Aciman, Andrew Solomon and Brinda Somaya

-From Angkor Wat and Babylon to Easter Island and the hidden gardens of Beijing's Forbidden City, this lavishly illustrated volume highlights 60 landmark sites across centuries and continents.
-Produced by the World Monuments Fund, it pairs striking photography with sharp essays on what's at stake as climate change, conflict, financial strain and overtourism threaten irreplaceable places.
-The result is a“museum without walls”-and a compelling call to protect the world's shared cultural legacy.
-Keith Haring in 3D:
+From Angkor Wat and Babylon to Easter Island and the hidden gardens of Beijing’s Forbidden City, this lavishly illustrated volume highlights 60 landmark sites across centuries and continents.
+Produced by the World Monuments Fund, it pairs striking photography with sharp essays on what’s at stake as climate change, conflict, financial strain and overtourism threaten irreplaceable places.
+The result is a “museum without walls”—and a compelling call to protect the world’s shared cultural legacy.

 By Larry Warsh and Glenn Adamson